Hanabi-Live/hanabi-live/README.md

   * It will shows "(clued)" when discarding clued cards.
   * It will show 3 actions instead of 1.
   * It will show how many cards were left in the deck at the start of each message.
 (This only occurs when you click on it to see the full log.)
+  * At the end of the game, it will show how much time each player had left.
+Or, in non-timed games, it will show how much time they took in total.
 * The clue log will still continue to function if you mouse over played and discarded cards.
 * The "No Clues" indicator is much easier to see.
 * In-game replays will show card faces based on your current knowledge of the card.